-Scoliosis, curvature of the spine, is common in people with Duchenne muscular dystrophy.
-It is usually progressive and surgery is often performed aiming to halt its progression, improve cosmetic appearance, facilitate care, preserve upper limb and respiratory function, and hopefully increase life expectancy.
-However, there were no randomized controlled clinical trials available to evaluate the effectiveness of scoliosis surgery.
-Randomized controlled clinical trials are needed in this group of patients to evaluate the benefits and risks of different surgical treatments.
-This is an updated review and an updated search was undertaken in which no new studies were found.
+Scoliosis, or curvature of the spine, is common in patients with DMD.
+It is usually progressive, and surgery is often performed to halt its progression, improve cosmetic appearance, facilitate care, preserve upper limb and respiratory function, and hopefully increase life expectancy.
+We wished to learn whether spinal surgery was better or worse than the alternatives.